-Domestic violence can be physical and mental abuse, threats and or intimidation from a family member.
+Domestic violence can be physical and or mental abuse, threats and or intimidation from a family member.
 It can be a pattern of behaviour over many years or it can be a one-off incident.
 You do not have to suffer physical violence to obtain legal protection.
 If you are being harassed verbally, over the telephone or via social media such as twitter then you may still able to obtain protection

-Parslows will help by listening sensitively and giving you straightforward confidential legal advice so you can weigh up your choices and what will work best for you to prevent any further violence or abuse.
+Parslows Jersey will help by listening sensitively and giving you straightforward confidential legal advice so you can weigh up your choices and what will work best for you to prevent any further violence or abuse.

 Injunctive relief is commonly sought in domestic violence cases and non-molestation orders and ouster orders both relate to domestic violence situations.